discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 way than by a kind of extorsion.
 Maybe some travel grants, maybe more local events, etc.

-## Mandatory attendance is good for the organizers
+## Mandatory attendance is good for organizers

-As a local organizer I see that mandatory attendance is very reassuring: you know that approximately X papers will be accepted, thus there will be at least X people, and this is useful when looking for a hotel, a restaurant, etc.
+As a local organizer I see that mandatory attendance is very reassuring: you know that approximately X papers will be accepted, thus there will be at least X people, and this is useful when balancing the budget.

 I would answer that: (1) anyway, there is always some fraction of the participants who do not present a paper (so X is just a lower bound),